For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 Here is the exact code needed for website content to always be aligned at the center of the screen:

-Left sidebars are great when you have a wide screen (landscape).
-You can have a menu, some ads, a newsletter sign-up call to action, login form, etc. And you can still have enough space for content!
+Left sidebars are great when you have a widescreen (landscape).
+You can have a menu, some ads, a newsletter sign-up call to action, a login form, etc. And you can still have enough space for content!
 Almost every website uses a left sidebar these days, some of them include also a right sidebar.